tanducmai/myportfolio/content/blog/network/introduction-to-networks/network-protocols-and-communications/communication-rules.md

 piece of the original message.
 Each frame will also have its own addressing information.
 At the receiving host, the individual pieces of the message are reconstructed into the original message.

-##### Segmentation

-Advantages:
-1. Multiplexing: the segment of more than two messages shuffle into each other and share the medium.
-1. Increased efficiency of network communications.

-Disadvantage:
-1. Added level of complexity: since there are now many pieces that need to be handled, instead of one big piece.

 ### Message Timing